theoschneider/pleiotropy-CNVs/README.md

 # Pleiotropic mechanisms of copy number variants

-This script (pleiotropy-CNVs.R) uses both Mendelian randomization and CNV-GWAS files to determine the effects :
+This script (pleiotropy-CNVs.R) uses both Mendelian randomization and CNV-GWAS files to determine the effects:
 - of the CNV on the different traits,
 - of the traits on every other trait.